 Note:

-1. How to find out the version of your ssh client?
+1. How do you find the version of your ssh client?

 # ssh -V